ShawnAviles/cpe322/Labs/lab02/lab02.md

 # Lab 02

 Week 2 Lab.
-Some commands reveal some sensitive information so I will be showing some sample ourputs or altered outputs where appropriate
+Some commands reveal sensitive information so I will be showing sample/altered outputs where appropriate.

 ## Command Line